tom-galvin/tom-galvin.github.io/_posts/2014-11-01-mandelbrot.md

 layout: post
 title: Mandelbrot Set Renderer in C
 date: 2014-11-01 14:49:04
-summary: A Mandelbrot set renderer in 228 bytes of C code.
+summary: An obfuscated ASCII Mandelbrot set renderer in 228 bytes of C code.
 categories: blog dev
 ---
 Playing around with minified C I wrote a renderer for the Mandelbrot set in 228 bytes, using some abuse of boolean logic.